aparek/mcsleep/README.md

 A. Parekh, I. W. Selesnick, R. S. Osorio, A. W. Varga, D. M. Rapoport and I. Ayappa (In review, 2017).

 Contact: ankit.parekh@nyu.edu
-For a more detailed version of the code for the data in the paper above, please email Ankit Parekh.
+For a detailed version of the code used in the paper, please email Ankit Parekh.